-

 Mission Statement

-The mission of Cascadia Wild is to connect people of all ages with the natural world, combining modern ecology with ancient practices of living with the earth.
+Cascadia Wild is a Portland-based nonprofit dedicated to connecting people with the natural world.
 We do this by teaching naturalist skills, creating meaningful interactions with local natural areas, and providing stewardship opportunities for serving the wildlife, forests, and land of the Pacific Northwest.

 Description